 Know that you’re in it for the long game.
 Put in the consistent and sometimes painstaking work of putting out regular content, creating and refining funnels, crafting lead magnets, and launching the products that your clients need.

-When you join my tribe, I will send you weekly emails full of actionable information and the occasional special offer that will help you grow your business faster.
+When you join my list, I will send you weekly emails full of actionable information and the occasional special offer that will help you grow your visibility faster.
 I look forward to connecting with you.